 Monaco is lively, noisy and crowded.
 More and more people are moving to Monaco and the skyscrapers are getting higher.
 And the yachts in the harbour are getting bigger and bigger, at least during the annual Monaco Yacht Show that is held each September.

-But don’t take your rental car to Monaco, your French insurance doesn’t cover Monaco that is an independent country, even if you don’t see that so much.
+But don’t take your rental car to Monaco, your French insurance doesn’t cover Monaco that is an independent country, even if you don’t see the difference so much.

-Take the upper road just behind the border and try to park your car somewhere and walk down to the city, or maybe better still, take a bus or train all the way from Nice.
+Take the upper road just behind the border and try to park your car somewhere and walk down to the city, or maybe better still, take a bus (bus 100 from Nice to Monte Carlo) or train all the way from Nice.
+Monaco definitely is worth a day trip from Nice.

-- We spent a day in Monaco and I made a blog post on it: One Day in Monaco
+- We spent a day in Monaco and I made a blog post on where to go and what to see in Monaco: One Day in Monaco

 5. Cap Ferrat

 Cap-Ferrat next to Villefrance is one of the wealthiest areas in the whole world.
-Lots of celebrities, politicians and royal families have chosen to stay on this peninsula with great views, magnific villas, good yacht harbor and lovely beaches.
+Lots of celebrities, politicians and royal families have chosen to stay on this peninsula.
+The views are great, the villas magnific, the yacht harbor is good and the beaches lovely.

-Properties are not the cheapest on this peninsula and neither are restaurant dining menus.
+Properties are not the cheapest on the Cap Ferrat peninsula and neither are restaurant dining menus.

 - Read more about Cap Ferrat in my article Walk around Cap-Ferrat, French Riviera

 Eze is a fortified hilltop village where most tour buses stop on their route around the French Riviera so it can be crowded during high-season.
-Anyway, it is one of the top 10 sights in the French Riviera.
+Anyway, the hilltop Eze is one of my top 10 sights in the French Riviera.

 The old village of Eze contains narrow cobbled lanes, all of them hidden within the thick city walls.
 There are lots of small shops and excellent restaurants – and great views!
 For the best panorama climb to the botanical garden on the top of the hill!

-In Eze you park you car in the car-park below the old village.
-If you come by train you can choose to walk up along a steep path from the station that’s on the seashore.
+In Eze you park your car in the car-park below the old village.
+If you come by train you can choose to walk up along a steep path from the station down on the seashore.
 Or you can just take a connecting bus up to the village.

 The medieval village of Roquebrune has been built around a hilltop castle and belongs to the larger community of Roquebrune-San-Martin.